meeq/meeq.github.io/resume.md

 Service Technician, Customer Support (2008–2010)

 * Directly supported customers with computer hardware and software issues.
-* Performed basic component swap repairs on personal computers and handheld devices.
+* Diagnosed and performed repairs on personal computers and handheld devices.
 * Developed applications and scripts in JavaScript and Python to improve workflow.
-* Deployed and configured in-store software using multicast imaging and AppleScript.
+* Deployed and configured demo software on desktop and portable computers using multicast imaging and AppleScript.

 ## Education